gitlabhq/gitlabhq/README.md

 Thank you for purchasing a GitLab subscription!

-For standard subscribers, please see [the Standard subscribers README](https://gitlab.com/standard/standard-subscriber-information/tree/master#README).
+For standard subscribers, please see **emergency contact info and other useful information** in [the Standard subscribers README](https://gitlab.com/standard/standard-subscriber-information/tree/master#README).

 If you would like to receive access to GitLab Enterprise Edition please create an account on https://gitlab.com/users/sign_up and send us the username.
 Note that your user will be visible to other Support Subscribers.